YggdrasiI/PBStats/PB Mod_v3/Readme.txt

 		Note that both strings will be replaced by the Id of the player if only one character is allowed.

+New in version 3 (PB Mod_v3):
+  • Bugfix on scrollable player list

 (Removed from master branch)
 - Admin password change in one special Game.